 The No Bummer Summer Reader

 It's that time of year to just be lazy & chillax!
-Get to the beach & relax to the sound of waves or Hop on the nearest couch or recliner with your book or E-reader. (& if you want put something on where you can hear waves crashing if that will help you relax!)
+Get to the beach & relax to the sound of waves or Hop on the nearest couch or recliner in front of the fire place (or so I wish) with your book or E-reader all cozy.

-I used to have this set up lke a book store would be with sections of new Releases & best sellers in one section, by genre, a Themed section, by age with a children's, young adult, & adult sections as well as my favorites (which includes recommended to and by me) even What I'm currently reading, but as it says in the next section (divider looking thing that says important...I've had to change the format (or is style a better word?).
-If something is no longer here it may be on a new page. which should be noted in the right sidebar the picture will show if it is published yet.)
+I used to have this set up lke a book store would be with sections of new Releases & best sellers in one section, by genre, a Themed section, by age with a children's, young adult, & adult sections as well as my favorites (which includes recommended to and by me) even What I'm currently reading, but as it says in the next section (I've had to change the format (or is style a better word?).

-There's links for virtual books shelves, How to repair a books, as well as a video, and a book you can order to learn more, and included links in that for the supplies.
+There are links for virtual books shelves, How to repair a books, as well as a video, and a book you can order to learn more.
 There's also an option of what you can do with your books when you are done reading them. (think of it as an experiment)

-If I don't have a Book topic or title here? check out my other Lenses; There's music, writing poetry & other creative writing & a various amount of halloween lenses & holiday ones as well.
-Just to name a few so you can check my other lenses & I may have what you are looking for.
+If I don't have a Book topic or title here?
+Check out my other Hubs; There's music, writing poetry & other creative writing & a variety of Halloween & holiday ones as well.
+Just to name a few so check those out when you are done here as I may have what you are looking for.
 Also there's Ultimate reading Lists Books

 A room without books is like a body without a soul